 Arrival by train or bus

-Lufthansa and many other airlines fly to Frankfurt or Hanover.
-Possible is the journey by train to Kassel.
-Conveniently located the ICE station Kassel-Wilhelmshöhe. information about local transport links is here.
-Also drive Long-distance buses * to Kassel.
+Book yours here Arrival by plane, bus or train*.
+Lufthansa and other airlines fly to Frankfurt or Hanover.
+Arrival by train is possible Kassel.
+The Kassel-Wilhelmshöhe ICE train station is conveniently located. information about Transport links is here.
+Long-distance buses also go to Kassel.

 Hotels in Kassel:

-Hotels in Kassel * You can book through our partner booking.com at this link.
+Hotels in Kassel * you can book via booking.com under this link.

-Source: own research on site.
-We thank the GrimmHeimat Nordhessen for the friendly invitation to this trip.
+Source: On-site research.
+We thank the GrimmHeimat Nordhessen for the invitation to this trip.
 Our opinion remains our own.